ribbon-lang/ribbonc/README.md

 ## Dependencies

-For a full list see [package.yaml](package.yaml), but in short, as far as libraries included via source, just the basic boilerplate dependencies such as `containers`, `mtl`, `bytestring`, `text`, as well as some quality of life stuff like `directory`, `pretty`, etc
+For a full list see [package.yaml](package.yaml), but in short, as far as libraries included via source, I have the basic boilerplate dependencies such as `containers`, `mtl`, `bytestring`, `text`, as well as some quality of life stuff like `directory`, `pretty`, and `parallel-io` for concurrent parsing

 `alex` is a build dependency

 The Stack configuration is locked to `lts-21.25`, using GHC `9.4.8`

 ## Usage